-Twenty feet above, he saw a shape through the fog.
+Twenty feet above him, he saw a shape through the fog.
 Was it a fellow trespasser?
 Leo considered hiding, but then identified the figure’s waddle: it was a bird, six feet tall with long red tail-feathers.
 It struggled more than he did plodding up the slopes.

 “Heh.”
 Leo eventually caught up to it.
 “You birds would be better off if you weren’t too fat to fly.
 Climbing is human-work.”
 He and the bird paced neck-and-neck.
 “You know, all the nests up here—the eggs in `em are chicks.
 I mean, girl-birds.
 I’ll bet guy-birds like you have to let the chicks get ahead, huh?”
 He grinned.
 “But not you and me.
 We don’t let anything hold us back.”

 The bird didn’t look at him.
 Its gaze was fixed on the peak.
 When it came to a cliff, it flapped both wings.
 It couldn’t fly, but with infinite effort, it hopped high enough to pull itself over the ledge.

 “Whoa.”
-Leo kicked the cliff with both feet trying to climb.
+Leo kicked the cliff with both feet trying to climb after it.
 “Hey, hey!
 Wait for me!”
 He grabbed the bird’s tail-feathers and pulled himself up.

 The bird lost its balance and fell from the cliff.
 Leo watched it roll down the slopes.
 Each time it tumbled, its wing-bones broke.
 He heard its squawking even after the fog obscured it.

-Leo turned to the mountaintop.
+Leo turned to the peak.
 “I’m not a bully, you’re just a pussy.”
-To sturdy himself for the climb he chanted the phrase like a mantra: “I’m not a bully, you’re just a pussy.”
+To sturdy himself for the climb, he chanted the phrase like a mantra.
+“I’m not a bully, you’re just a pussy.”

-The fog chilled as he neared the peak.
-Thin frost coated the stony mountainside.
+The fog chilled as he neared the top.
+Thin frost coated the stony heights.
 He finally came to a dark cave.

 “Neat.”
 He entered the cave without second thought.
 “I must be the first person ever to get here.”

 “Yo,” said Leo.
 “Whaddup.”

 The figure didn’t turn.
 Leo approached.
-He wasn’t sure, now, if it was human or a weird rock.
-If it was human they lacked arms and legs.
+Now he wasn’t sure if it was human or a weird rock.
+If it was human, they lacked arms and legs.

 “Are you there?” asked Leo.
 “Ew!”